 Structure and Form

-The poem is set out in six stanzas of four lines each (quatrains).
-The rhyme scheme is irregular, with full rhyme in some places and half rhyme in others.
-This was a technique used by Wilfred Owens and is known as ‘pararhyme’, which you can read more about here.
-The rhythm varies too, with seven, eight or nine beats per line.
+‘Vergissmeinnicht’ is set out in six stanzas of four lines each (quatrains).
+The rhyme scheme is irregular, with a full rhyme in some places and half-rhyme in others.
+This was a technique used by Wilfred Owens and is known as ‘pararhyme’.
+The rhythm varies too, with seven, eight, or nine beats per line.
 It is mostly iambic.
 We can assume that the poet has deliberately avoided traditional rhythm and rhyme schemes to illustrate the upset and reversal of norms caused by war.

-In this concluding stanza finally we feel some appreciation that the corpse which lies here, abandoned to the elements, was a person who meant something to others.
-It is impossible to differentiate between the soldier and the lover, for they are one in the same.
+In this concluding stanza of ‘Vergissmeinnicht’, finally, we feel some appreciation that the corpse which lies here, abandoned to the elements, was a person who meant something to others.
+It is impossible to differentiate between the soldier and the lover, for they are one and the same.
 The repetition of the statement ‘one body and one heart’ is moving and we feel that this is perhaps coming home to the soldiers here.
 The enemy here is seen as ‘death’, which is personified as having ‘singled him’.
-Tis could be interpreted as his killer shrugging off responsibility, war is war and it is death which takes life, when it chooses.
+This could be interpreted as his killer shrugging off responsibility, war is war and it is death that takes life when it chooses.
 But there is a sense of pity expressed here for the girl, since in losing her lover, she too, has been done a ‘mortal hurt’.

 About Keith Douglas